Year: 2020

 Rock of Cashel, Co.
 Tipperary

 One of the most spectacular and the most visited tourist attractions in Ireland is the Rock of Cashel.
-It is sometimes mistakenly called “Castle on the Rock” and meanwhile it is not a castle but a “cashel”.
-So this word is an anglicized version of the Irish word “caiseal”, meaning a fortress.
+It is sometimes mistakenly called “Castle on the Rock” and meanwhile it is not a castle but a “Cashel”.
+So this word is an anglicized version of the Irish word “Caiseal”, meaning a fortress.
 It was originally […]

 Read More